Iver Johnson: Motorcycles

 1915 Iver Johnson motorcycle on display at the Barber Vintage Motorsports Museum, Birmingham, Alabama.
 The V-twin motorcycle had a displacement of 1049cc and a top speed of 45 mph.

 The Iver Johnson Company motorcycle division was launched in Fitchburg, Massachusetts, in 1907, born from the conversion of a line of business that had been manufacturing bicycles for some 23 years.

-According to Roland Brown's History of the Motorcycle, Iver Johnson advertised their machines as "Mechanical Perfection", an exaggerated boast that nonetheless stood on a number of advanced design features, especially in their later models.
-Thee included dual crankshafts, nickel-alloy machined parts, chain drive, and a hand-operated three-speed gearbox.
+According to Roland Brown's History of the Motorcycle, Iver Johnson advertised their machines as "Mechanical Perfection,” an exaggerated boast that nonetheless stood on a number of advanced design features, especially in their later models.
+These included dual crankshafts, nickel-alloy machined parts, chain drive, and a hand-operated three-speed gearbox.
 Among collectors and researchers, Iver-Johnsons, such as the 1915 Model 15-7, along with Scotts, are the finest examples of motorcycle engineering of that era.

 Ultimately, the arms division of the business was growing so rapidly to meet demand that management decided to focus on that market and close motorcycle operations in 1916 (varying sources claim the last year as being 1915, with 1916 seeing only the sales of remaining 1915 produced inventory).

 Revival of the Iver Johnson name

 An Iver Johnson RAI 500 - sniper rifle made by the present Iver Johnson Arms, Inc.

-In 2006, the name was reused as Iver Johnson Arms Incorporated in Florida as a manufacturer and importer of firearms (from other manufacturers based in Philippines, Turkey and Belgium), including 1911-style semi-automatic pistols unrelated to the old Iver Johnson lines.
+In 2006, the name was reused as Iver Johnson Arms Incorporated in Florida as a manufacturer and importer of firearms (from other manufacturers based in Philippines, Turkey, and Belgium), including 1911-style semi-automatic pistols unrelated to the old Iver Johnson lines.
 The firm was renamed from Squires Bingham International, founded in 1973.